Samford Debate Institute

 The second question I will resolve is whose impact is bigger?
 I actually think this is the most important question in the debate.
 You should do impact calculus.
 Tell me why I should care about your impact more than the other team's impact.

 I will then default to the issues that the debaters have told me are important.
-Because I have started with solvency & impact calculus questions, these things are always filtered along those lines.
+Because I have started with solvency & impact calculus questions, everything else is always filtered along those lines.

 Other misc things: